eric-endsley/tap-room-redux/README.md

 3. Optionally, you may run the prewritten tests in this repo (or write your own if you'd like) with the terminal command "npm test"

 ## Technologies Used
-React, React-Bootstrap, Javascript, JSX, Node, HTML, CSS
+React, React-Bootstrap, Redux, React-Redux, Javascript, JSX, Node, HTML, CSS

 ## Known Bugs
 None